 - 12 ounces spaghetti pasta

-- 2 cups baby spinach
+- 2 cups baby kale chopped

+Remove from heat and portion tomato soup pasta into bowls.
 Serve with a fresh garden salad and optional shaved parmesan on top!